-Status – Use the dropdown menu to change the Status of your Page to Published, Pending Review, etc.
+Status – Use the dropdown menu to change the Status of your Page to Published, Private, etc.

-Update Button – Clicking ‘Update’ saves your edit and updates your page settings.
+Update – Clicking this button saves your edit and updates your page settings.

-(Click the ‘Cancel’ button to cancel and leave the Quick Edit area or click ‘Update’ after making changes to save your new page settings)
+(Click the ‘Cancel’ button to cancel and leave the Quick Edit area or click the ‘Update’ button after making changes to save your new page settings)

-To bulk edit pages, select the check boxes next to the items you want to edit, then choose ‘Edit’ from the ‘Bulk Actions’ drop-down menu and click Apply
+To bulk edit pages, choose the items to be edited, then choose ‘Edit’ from the ‘Bulk Actions’ drop-down menu and click Apply

-Most of the settings are identical to those listed in the Quick Edit screen with some additional settings.
+Most of the bulk edit settings are the same as those shown in the regular Quick Edit screen with some minor differences.

-For example, the Comments feature changes from a checkbox to a pulldown menu …
+For example, the Comments setting changes from a checkbox to a pulldown menu …

-Make changes to your page settings in the Bulk Edit screen by selecting options from the pull-down menus …
+Make changes to your pages in the Bulk Edit screen by selecting options from the pull-down menus …

 (Bulk editor options)

-You can also remove a specific entry from the bulk editor function by clicking on the delete icon …
+You can also remove a specific page from Bulk Edit by clicking on the remove icon …

 Quick Edit Plugins

-Download the plugin here, or install the plugin inside your WordPress dashboard (search for keywords like “Quick Edit, Bulk Edit, etc.”) …
+Download the plugin here, or locate and install the plugin inside your plugin dashboard (search for keywords like “Quick Edit, Bulk Edit, etc.”) …

-Once the plugin has been installed and activated, configure the plugin settings …
+After the plugin has been installed, configure the plugin settings …

-Configure the plugin’s settings to add custom options to pages and posts …
+Configure the plugin’s settings to add custom Bulk/Quick Edit options to posts and pages …

-After configuring the plugin’s options, you should see new fields appear in the Bulk/Quick editor screen …
+After configuring the plugin’s settings, you should see new custom fields appear in your Bulk/Quick editor area …

 For more details, go here}:

 Congratulations!
-Now you know how to use the WordPress Quick Edit to quickly edit posts and pages.
+Now you know how to use the inline editor function (Quick Edit) in WordPress to edit information about posts and pages.